nigel-smk/jupyter-starter/README.md

   - to list only the additional packages in the requirements.txt

 ## Contributing
-- feel free to just submit a PR!
+Please feel free to...
-- otherwise, write up a GitHub Issue if you have a feature/improvement suggestion
+- write up a GitHub Issue if you have a feature/improvement suggestion
-- or have a look at the existing issues to see where help is needed
+- have a look at the existing issues to see where help is needed
+- submit a PR for anything

+---

+## Sources

 https://godatadriven.com/blog/write-less-terrible-code-with-jupyter-notebook/
 https://u.group/thinking/how-to-put-jupyter-notebooks-in-a-dockerfile/